 One of the key elements of Biophilic colour is balance - how colours are combined and the proportionate use of colour to mimic the natural world.
 If you play around with the proportions of the colours in these colour palettes, you will find you can create quite different effects.
 Another key consideration, which directly relates to Kellert’s recommendations, is chromatic intensity - how bright and saturated colours are.

 The way that light changes throughout the day and the seasons in natural environments creates an array of tonal colour harmonies.
-And nature displays a predominance of lower chroma colour - through a spectrum of tints, tones and shades.
+And, (particularly in this part of the world) nature displays a predominance of lower chroma colours - through a spectrum of tints, tones and shades.
 Lower chroma colours have a tendency to be more universally relaxing and calming, and perhaps therefore more suited to everyday living spaces.
-This may sound rather generalised for a subject as complex as colour.
-And indeed, there is a wide spectrum of chromatic variation for any one hue, from fresher pale tints, to softer colours with grey undertones, to darker shades, all of which have a role to play.
-Differing tonal groups of colours are believed to impact our emotional and behavioural responses in differing ways and may also affect our circadian rhythms, for example, darker shadowy shades may influence our internal body clocks by being suggestive of dusky evening light.